deis/workflow/src/installing-deis/quickstart.md

 ## Check System Requirements

-Please refer to the prequisites and [system requirements][] for considerations when planning your Kubernetes environment.
+Please refer to the prerequisites and [system requirements][] for considerations when planning your Kubernetes environment.

 ## Choose a Provider